 We also added in some cute drawer pulls we found at Hobby Lobby to look like stove knobs.
 Jackson loves to twist them, and I think they add a great touch and make it feel more “real”.

-One of my favorite parts of the kitchen is that it has little feet that can be added on the top so it grows with him.
+One of my favorite parts of the kitchen is that it has little feet that can be added to the top so it grows with him.
 I think it will be usable for many years – the model that we looked at in the store was tall enough for an elementary-aged child!

 We got a ton of play food from various people for his birthday, so his kitchen is always well stocked.
 Our favorites are some cans and a cookie-making set from Melissa and Doug, and a shopping basket full of pretend versions of the store brand food from our local grocery store – it’s so cute to see mini versions of the food that’s actually in our pantry!